-VI.
+VII.
 SIMULATION EVALUATION

-This section evaluates BitC through simulations and discusses how BitC allows BSNs to to adapt their configurations to given operational conditions (e.g., data request patterns placed by cloud applications and memory space availability in sink and sensor nodes) and improve their performance.
-Simulations are configured with the parameters in Table I.
+This section evaluates BitC through simulations and discusses how BitC allows BSNs to to adapt their configurations to given operational conditions (e.g., data request patterns placed by cloud applications and memory space availability in sink and sensor nodes) Simulations are configured with the parameters shown in Table I.